 Ref Scheme Details C1 M49 Avonmouth junction New M49 Avonmouth junction to improve access to the port of Avonmouth and the Avonmouth Severnside Enterprise Area; works are expected to be completed by the end of 2019.
 C2 Temple Quarter masterplan Masterplan to cover the 70-hectare development zone, to feature a mixed-use quarter comprising up to 11,000 homes and a revitalised transport interchange, including improvements to Temple Meads railway station.
 The masterplan will include station capacity improvements, better access to Temple Meads and the area, with new public space and improvements to the public realm.
 The project will also involve a sensitive adaptation, development and protection of the grade 1 listed station, which was designed by Brunel.
-C3 Pag MetroWest Phase 1 Upgraded train services to half-hourly connections for Severn Beach Line and the Bath Spa to Bristol line.
+C3 MetroWest Phase 1 Upgraded train services to half-hourly connections for Severn Beach Line and the Bath Spa to Bristol line.
 Reopening the Portishead Line to passenger services with an hourly service is a priority for WoE authorities.
-New station at Portishead and the reopening of former Pill Station. age ' MetroWest Phase 2 Reopening of Henbury line to an hourly spur and increase train services to Yate.
+New station at Portishead and the reopening of former Pill Station.
+C4 MetroWest Phase 2 Reopening of Henbury line to an hourly spur and increase train services to Yate.
 New stations at Henbury, North Filton and Ashley Down.
-C 4 Hengrove Transport Package Internal roads and creating access for Metrobus through urban living site of around 1500 homes.
+C5 Hengrove Transport Package Internal roads and creating access for Metrobus through urban living site of around 1500 homes.
 C6 Lockleaze Transport Package Including bus lane on Muller road and accessible pathway through Stoke Park to cater for urban living sites in Lockleaze (800 homes).

-Ref Scheme Details E1 Bristol South West Economic Link (BSWEL) New multi-modal corridor between the M5 and the A38, Bristol Airport, South Bristol and Bristol City Centre to improve connectivity and overall network resilience.
-The BSWEL Options Assessment Report grouped together the various options to form packages, based on their broad geographical location and their likely ability to meet the project objectives in a coherent way.
-The packages are labelled from 1-8, indicating the potential order of implementation, although this will depend on funding sources and engagement with external partners: • Package 1: Weston-super-Mare bus network improvements; Weston-super-Mare to Bristol bus services with MetroBus compatibility (complementary services); Package 2: A38 online improvements between A368 to Bristol Airport, along with Downside Road junction improvements.
-A38 widening at Bristol Airport; Package 3: Banwell Bypass; Rail options: Weston Parkway station; Weston-super-Mare (WsM) - Weston Parkway - Bristol Airport bus service; Package 4: A38 offline improvements between Bristol Airport and South Bristol Link (SBL); A38/SBL Park & Ride; Sandford and Churchill Bypass; Package 5: M5 J21A Package 6: Rail options: Bristol Airport Rail Link Phase One: Bristol Airport to Bristol Temple Meads Package 7: Rail options: Bristol Airport Rail Link Phase Two: Bristol Airport to Bristol Temple Meads, Severn Beach/Bath Spa, Bristol Airport to Weston-super-Mare/Taunton Package 8: A370-A38 Link E2 East of Bath Link A new road connecting the A36 (south of Bathampton) to A363 (near Bathford, south of A4 roundabout) or the A4, to provide a high quality north-south route connecting the A36 and A46 to the east of Bath.
-This route will enable north-south traffic to avoid passing through Bath.
-E3 M5 Junction 19 Improvements to M5 Junction 19 to improve access between the M5 and the Royal Portbury Dock, Portishead, Portbury and Pill.
-The scheme will provide enhanced capacity to improve the efficiency of movements for freight using the Royal Portbury Dock, enhancing connectivity to national road networks.
-The scheme will also assist in accommodating future traffic growth generated by planned housing and employment growth in the area.
+Ref Scheme Details E1 Bristol South West Economic Link (BSWEL) New multi-modal corridor bet and Bristol City Centre to imp BSWEL Options Assessment F packages, based on their broat the project objectives in a con- the potential order of implement and engagement with externar Package 1: Weston-super-M Bristol bus services with Me Package 2: A38 online impro- Downside Road junction impro- Downside Road junction impro- Nare (WsM) - Weston Parky Package 3: Banwell Bypass; Mare (WsM) - Weston Parky Package 4: A38 offline impro- (SBL); A38/SBL Park & Ride Package 5: M5 J21A Package 6: Rail options: Brist Temple Meads Package 7: Rail options: Brist Temple Meads, Severn Beact Taunton Package 8: A370-A38 Link E2 East of Bath Link A new road connecting the A3 of A4 roundabout) or the A4, t the A36 and A46 to the east of passing through Bath.
+E3 M5 Junction 19 Improvements to M5 Junction Portbury Dock, Portishead, Po capacity to improve the efficie Dock, enhancing connectivity accommodating future traffic growth in the area.